lexcion/cse15l-lab-reports/lab-report-2-week-4.md

 I added these if statements because my code had a failure-inducing input from a test file.

-The test file that caused the failure is [right here.](https://github.com/lexcion/markdown-parser/commit/6c85b60fc69188f72dd4140bdbe0e2318f8d3837), and here is a screenshot of it:
+The test file link that caused the failure is [right here](https://github.com/lexcion/markdown-parser/commit/6c85b60fc69188f72dd4140bdbe0e2318f8d3837), and here is a screenshot of it:

 ![Image](report2pictures/testfile1.png)